Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }).addDisposableTo(bag)
 ```

-At first glance, this last example appears to be very similar to the situation we started this post with.
-We have however achieved two important things: simplified inner workings of the view model  and an Attachable type guaranteeing correct usage of the view model from the outside.
+At first glance, this last example appears to be very similar to the situation we started with.
+We have however achieved two important things: a simplified structure within the view model and an `Attachable` type that guarantees correct usage of the view model from the outside.

 The presented approach is unobtrusive, it consists of just one protocol and an enum.
 It encourages flexibility by using composition, instead of requiring a superclass.
-It can also be extended to support more complex use cases, for example repeated attaching/detaching in the context of a collection view or using parts of the view model's logic before it has been attached through protocol extensions on Attachable.
+It can also be extended to support more complex use cases.
+For example, in the context of a collection view, the view model could support repeated attaching and detaching as cells are being reused.
+Another addition would be support for writing protocol extensions on `Attachable` in order to use the view model's logic before it's been attached to the view.

-It is by no means the final say on Reactive MVVM.
-But an encouragement to continue exploring within this paradigm it is.
+This is by no means the final say on Reactive MVVM, but it's an encouragement to continue exploring solutions within the paradigm.